 Our family therapist said she expected ‘nothing less than full recovery’.
 You need to know that this illness is treatable.
 Your child only sees a dark tunnel of low mood and isolation, and you’re the one holding the candle of hope.
 My daughter only gave me one piece of advice as I wrote this book: ‘Make sure they know they will recover.’

-You may have found depressing statistics on recovery: they will reflect old treatments and will not apply to you.
-A family-based approach is very different and more effective (more on that in Chapter 12).
+You may have come across depressing statistics on recovery: these reflect outdated treatments and don’t apply to you.
+A family-based approach is very different and more effective (more in Chapter 12).

-* Expect full recovery (not just ‘remission’) from an eating disorder *
+On this website: Expect full recovery (not just ‘remission’) from an eating disorder

 How long before my child is well again?

-The illness hits our children in different ways, so some recovery journeys are relatively straightforward, while for others it takes time.
-Most parents report that treatment took longer than they’d expected, and want you to know, ‘This is a marathon, not a sprint’.
-But with time, things become easier – routine almost.
-If you’ve recently started tackling the eating disorder, you might be going through the worst of it right now.
+The illness hits our children in different ways: some recovery journeys are relatively straightforward, while others take longer.
+Most parents report that treatment lasted longer than they’d expected, and want you to know: ‘This is a marathon, not a sprint’.
+For me, a marathon implies constant struggle, whereas with time, things often become easier – routine almost.
+If you’ve only just begun treatment, you might be going through the hardest part right now.

 “Just 4 weeks ago I would scarcely have believed that we would be where we are now.
 It’s amazing how quickly he improved once we worked out how to help him.
 That included reducing this anxiety (by taking him out of school), simplifying his life and giving love and support all the time, whilst controlling our own behaviours.
 His psychological symptoms are abating (apart from the OCD) just as you said they would as his weight goes back up.”

 Some youngsters progress fast after a difficult start.
 If you can’t get your child to eat, or if after 2 or 3 weeks you have little hope of driving weight gain, insist on more help.
-You might be offered meal support at home, a week in a paediatric unit, access to day treatment or a lengthier stay in an eating disorder unit.
+You might be offered meal support at home, a week in a paediatric unit, access to day treatment, or a lengthier stay in an eating disorder unit (more in Chapter 12).

-Let me give you some indicators so you can form realistic expectations – this is for anorexia.
-The period of weight gain needs your intense support.
-Your child will have to catch up on the weight they should never have lost if they’d stayed on their growth curve, plus possibly more.
+Let me give you some indicators to help you form realistic expectations – this is for anorexia.
+The period of weight gain requires your intense support.
+Your child will need to catch up on the weight they should never have lost if they’d stayed on their growth curve, plus possibly more.
 With the recommended weight gain of 0.5 to 1 kg per week, you can do the maths.
 With every meal eaten and every kilo gained, our children tend to get better physically and mentally.
 They manage to eat without too much cajoling… and you, too, gain confidence.
 The crisis is over.
-Increasingly, there will be delightful moments when you feel, ‘My kid is back!’
+Increasingly, there’ll be delightful moments when you feel, ‘My kid is back!’

 “Last night, when I picked up my girl, I had forgotten to bring the snack for the ride home.
 She said, ‘But Dad, I'm hungry.’
 Just matter-of-fact.
 So matter-of-fact that I didn't realize she had said them until a few minutes ago, nearly 12 hours later.